 It has been around for an eternity in various guises, but slowly evolved into UX design.
 There are many other roles that involve UX design work, such as interaction design, human centred design, content strategy, and business analytics.

 In my previous role as a technical support manager, and even before that when I was working in hospitality, I was using UX design without necessarily calling it UX design.
 It was all part of ensuring customer satisfaction by providing a great user experience.

 UX heavyweights, the Nielson Norman Group, define UX as ‘encompassing all aspects of the end-user’s interaction with the company, its services, and its products.’
 When you think of it like that, it is clear how UX has always been a thing, and how it touches every job role within a company.

 However, people are still slow to catch on to UX design as a study discipline and a career path.
-This is particularly true in New Zealand where I am based - I still get a lot of blank looks when I describe my job to people.
+This is particularly true in New Zealand – where I am based – and where I still get a lot of blank looks when I describe my job to people.

 The truth: UX is definitely not a fad – it has existed, just under different names, for ages.
 And it’s set to be a booming growth area for years to come!